 6. Collecting deeper customer insights

-“I think one of the biggest trends that we’re seeing is that people are starting to realize that CRO isn’t just about optimizing your ad and landing page copy.
-It’s about understanding how your customers actually use your product,” explains Will Yang, Head of Growth & Customer Success at Instrumentl.
+“I think one of the biggest trends that we’re seeing is that people are starting to realize that CRO isn’t just about optimizing your ad and landing page copy,” explains Will Yang, Head of Growth & Customer Success at Instrumentl.

 • Why did this user bounce from my site without converting?